mir-owahed/DevOps-tutorial/programming-basics-learn/java-spring-boot/java-app-run.md

 ```
 java -jar target/*.jar
 ```
-4. You can then access the app at <http://localhost:8080/>
+4. You can then access the app Visit [http://localhost:8080](http://localhost:8080) in your browser.
 ```
 curl http://localhost:8080
 ```